SIMOLANT 03/2025

 Known bugs and caveats

-- There are timing, thread-priority, and/or efficiency problems.
+- There are still timing, thread-priority, and/or efficiency problems.

 The original dumb X11-only version was faster.